Around the Beatles

-Around the Beatles was a 1964 television special featuring the Beatles, produced by Jack Good for ITV/Rediffusion London.
+Around the Beatles is a 1964 television special featuring the Beatles, produced by Jack Good for ITV/Rediffusion London.
 It was taped in Wembley Park Studios (now Fountain Studios) in London on 28 April 1964, and broadcast internationally, with its initial airing on 6 May 1964, and in the US on the ABC network on 15 November.
-The show featured other performers as well, with the Beatles providing backing vocals for some of them.
+The show features other performers as well, with the Beatles providing backing vocals for some of them.
 The music had been pre-recorded at London's IBC Studios on 19 April 1964, and the Beatles mimed during the show.

 Performances

 The show opens on an image of the Globe Theatre, with Ringo Starr unfurling a flag with the legend "Around the Beatles".
 The studio setting is arranged as a theatre in the round, (hence the show's name) echoing the seating arrangement of the Globe.
-The opening act is a humorous rendition of the "play within a play", Pyramus and Thisbe (Act V, Scene I) from William Shakespeare's A Midsummer Night's Dream, with Paul McCartney as Pyramus, John Lennon as his lover Thisbe, George Harrison as Moonshine, and Ringo Starr as Lion, and also features Trevor Peacock in the role of Quince.
+The opening act is a humorous rendition of the play within a play, Pyramus and Thisbe (Act V, Scene I) from William Shakespeare's A Midsummer Night's Dream, with Paul McCartney as Pyramus, John Lennon as his lover Thisbe, George Harrison as Moonshine, and Ringo Starr as Lion, and also features Trevor Peacock in the role of Quince.